Portfolio

 After I finished reading a 16-book series by author Robin Hobb, I was interested in my own personal reading speed, so I analyzed the lengths of these books and came up with my own measure to analyze my reading speed based on book length, plotted in plotly.js.

-These are projects I worked on during my time in academia.
+These are data science projects I worked on during my time in academia.
 Most are part of my PhD project.

 Paradigm uniformity in inflectional stems